A-Kim98/CISC-327-Course-Project/testcases3.md

 * Click element ```input[type="submit" value="Buy"]```
 * Check that ```#message``` is "Ticket name cannot begin with a space"

-#### Test case R5.1.2 - The name of the ticket cannot have space as first character
+#### Test case R5.1.3 - The name of the ticket cannot have space as last character
 Mocking:
 * Mock backend.get_user to return a test_user instance
 * Mock backend.get_tickets to return a test_tickets instance